Home

 Professional clothing can be donated to Dress for Success.
 They have locations all over.
 Here are the San Francisco location's donation policies.
 It is used to promote the economic independence of disadvantaged women.

 Clean, gently-used coats and sweaters can be donated to OneWarmCoat.org.
-Find a location near you.

 Try a clothing swap!
 Attend one that's already been organized (see clothesswap.meetup.com, swaporamarama.org, clothingswap.com, or swapstyle.com), or arrange one yourself.

 Crossroads Trading Company and Buffalo Exchange will buy good quality clothing, although I've found that these stores are so incredibly particular about what they will take that it's usually not worth the effort (unless you're into hip, trendy clothing).
-This website lists stores that buy vintage clothing, and Kitty Girl Vintage buys women's clothing only.

 Most charities will accept donations of clothing.
 A great charity to which you can donate women's business clothes is Wardrobe for Opportunity.
 They provide people transitioning out of homelessness with clothing appropriate for interviews and other professional contacts.
 For clothing in good condition, try the St. Anthony Clothing and Housewares program.